 Women’s dressy shoes for Thailand

-On Koh Samui, I pack a pair of dressier shoes for dinners at nice resorts, etc. Though, when you’re dining on the beach, “dressy” can still be made of rubber.
+Best for the beach: On Koh Samui, I pack a pair of dressier shoes for dinners at nice resorts, etc. Though, when you’re dining on the beach, “dressy” can still be made of rubber.
 Often, gold sandals do the trick.
 Add a maxi skirt and no one will notice you’re wearing the same T-shirt from lunch.

 Leave your high heels at home